In this article:

 Risk required is the amount of risk an investor needs to take in order to achieve their goals.
 If an investor has a long-term goal to maximize wealth, they tend to require more portfolio risk because expected returns are higher, and the lower end of the expected outcome is acceptable.

-If an investor has a goal of ensuring that they can make a specific payment in the short term and they are on track to have saved most of the money required, they would tend to require a less risky portfolio.
+If an investor has a goal of ensuring that they can make a specific payment in the short term and they're on track to have saved most of the money required, they'd tend to require a less risky portfolio.

-For investors approaching retirement, many still need to take risk in order to meet spending goals because they will hopefully have a long time to spend the money they have saved.
+For investors approaching retirement, many still need to take risk in order to meet spending goals, because they'll hopefully have a long time to spend the money they've saved.

 Risk capacity